tonikelope/coronapoker/tools/qa/src/test/java/com/tonikelope/coronapoker/bot/harness/README.md

 and correctly signed (e.g. MEDIUM vs 5× EASY at 500 hands: DELTA +193, t=1.6 →
 FAIL on significance only).
 Re-run at full volume to sign off a change.

-Since the hand evaluator was memoized (`MemoizedAlbertaEvaluator`, ~8× faster than the raw Alberta path on Windows), a single 6-max matchup runs at roughly 8 hands/second per fork: ~1 minute for a 500-hand smoke, ~6 minutes for a 3 000-hand iteration pass, ~20 minutes for a full 10 000-hand matchup.
+The hand evaluator is memoized (`MemoizedAlbertaEvaluator`, ~8× faster than the raw Alberta path on Windows), so a reduced-volume iteration pass returns in seconds; the full QA suite (fast + slow lanes, all matchups at the 10 000-hand default) is measured at ~4.6 minutes wall-clock under `forkCount=0.6C` (see `tools/qa/pom.xml`).

 ---

 ## 10. Final validation results

-Volume: **200 sessions × 50 hands = 10 000 hands per matchup**, paralelised
+Volume: **200 sessions × 50 hands = 10 000 hands per matchup**, parallelised
-under `forkCount=0.6C` on an 8-core AMD 9800X3D.
-With the memoized evaluator the full gradient + baseline suite runs in well under an hour.
+under `forkCount=0.6C`.
+With the memoized evaluator the full QA suite (fast + slow lanes) is measured at ~4.6 minutes wall-clock (see `tools/qa/pom.xml`).

 ### 10.1 Baseline-quality (10 000 hands × 3 matchups)